-A biobank is a biorepository that accepts, processes, stores and distributes biospecimens and associated data for use in research and clinical care.
+A biobank is defined as a facility for the collection, preservation, storage and supply of biological samples and associated data, which follows standardized operating procedures and provides material for scientific and clinical use.
 The field of biobanking has changed tremendously over the past thirty years; now there are thousands of biobanks in the United States and around the world that provide biospecimen resources to researchers in academic and private sectors.

 The principles of Good Clinical Practice (GCP) help assure the safety, integrity, and quality of clinical trials by addressing elements related to the design, conduct, and reporting of clinical trials.
 GCP training describes the responsibilities of investigators, sponsors, monitors, and IRBs in the conduct of clinical trials.